MatthiasValvekens/pyHanko/docs/usage.md

-With this configuration, any CRLs or OCSP responders listed in the end-entity certificate or any intermediate certificates will be fetching via HTTP. *Please note that this mode allows soft failures.
+With this configuration, any CRLs or OCSP responders listed in the end-entity certificate or any intermediate certificates will be fetching via HTTP. *Please note that the default revocation mode is `soft-fail`.
 If there is no revocation information, the information can not be fetched, or does not match the certificate in question, it will not be used.*

 If there is the desire to customize the timeout or user agent for the fetchers, please use the `crl_fetch_params` and `ocsp_fetch_params` keyword parameters.